rafrasenberg/rafrasenberg-website/content/posts/aws/zappa-microservice.md

 - Virtualenv installed

 ## What is Zappa? :mag:
-Zappa makes it super easy to build and deploy server-less, event-driven Python applications (including, but not limited to, WSGI web apps) on AWS Lambda + API Gateway.
+Zappa is a tool that makes it very easy to build and deploy server-less, event-driven Python applications on AWS Lambda + API Gateway.

 Think of it as "serverless" web hosting for your Python apps.
 That means infinite scaling, zero downtime, zero maintenance - and at a fraction of the cost of your current deployments.

 ## Setting up the project :white_check_mark:
-Alright so the first thing we need to do is create a virtual envirnmont and install Flask and Zappa.
-I always add the src folder containes the app files inside the virtualenv folder so everything stays organised at the same location, but you can ofcourse choose to do it otherwise.
+The first thing we need to do is creating a virtual environmont where we install Flask and Zappa.
+To keep things organised I like to add my `src` folder that contains the app files inside the virtualenv folder.

 ```python
 $ virtualenv -p python3 persongenerator